PERRINN/project-424-unity/Assets/Hardware Integrations/Dynisma/Prefabs/_README.txt

 Enables / disables cameras based on the station running as server or client:
 	- In server stations enables the Server Camera.
 	- In client stations a specific camera is enabled based on the known client machine names.
-	(TODO: - In unknown clients enables the given camera and the list of specific GameObjects.)
+	- In unknown clients enables the given components and gameobjects.

+Does not enable or disable any other objects.
+Canvases are enabled/disabled by Network Monitor above.

 Also configures the UI elements to be shown properly in the corresponding cameras:
 	- UI material in all Graphic elements.
 	- Canvas > Render Mode to Screen Space Camera.
 	- Canvas > Render Camera to the enabled camera.

-Does not enable or disable any other objects.
-Canvases are enabled/disabled by Network Monitor above.
+Includes a test mode forcing the output of any of the server or client stations.

+> Enable Game Objects > Element 0: reserved for SceneTools (logo, text, time scale etc)

 PERRINN Render Client